Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities

 \end{thm}

 For the proof of Theorem \ref{thm.main}, we will follow the same strategy as that of \cite{Liu2019a}, which can be traced back to Miyaoka's pioneering work \cite{Miyaoka1987a} on the pseudo-effectivity of the second Chern class of generically nef sheaves.
-However, the main tool used in \cite{Liu2019a} is the theory of minimal rational curves which is only provided on smooth varieties.
-In this paper, we will use the theory of Fano foliations developed in the last decade \cite{AraujoDruel2013,AraujoDruel2014,Druel2017b,Liu2023} to overcome the difficulty caused by singularities and our main contribution is an optimal upper bound for the slopes of rank one subsheaves of tangent sheaves of canonical $\bQ$-Fano varieties, i.e., Proposition \ref{p.UBrankonedistribution}.
+However, the main tool used in \cite{Liu2019a} is the theory of minimal rational curves which only holds on smooth varieties.
+In this paper, we will use the theory of Fano foliations developed in the last decade \cite{AraujoDruel2013,AraujoDruel2014,Druel2017b} to overcome the difficulty caused by singularities and our main contribution is an optimal upper bound for the slopes of rank one subsheaves of tangent sheaves of $\bQ$-Fano varieties with canonical singularities and Picard number one, i.e., Proposition \ref{p.UBrankonedistribution}.

-In dimension three, using Reid's orbifold Riemann--Roch formula and the known classification of terminal $\bQ$-Fano threefolds, we can refine our general arguments to get the following stronger inequality.
+In dimension three, using Reid's orbifold Riemann--Roch formula and the known classification of $\bQ$-Fano threefolds with terminal singularities and Picard number one, we can refine our general arguments to get the following stronger inequality.

-\begin{thm} Let $X$ be a terminal $\mathbb Q$-Fano threefold.
+\begin{thm} Let $X$ be a $\bQ$-Fano threefold with terminal singularities and $\rho(X)=1$.
 Then we have

 \end{thm}